Best Stocks for Inflation – 4 Companies to Beat the Market

 - “Toll Bridge” Advantage: Largest bank in the U.S. by AUM.

 As I have noted earlier in the article, the U.S yield curve looks to be flattening.
-The action tends to result from investors expecting interest rates to rise sooner than what the FED is hinting at.
+The action tends to result from investors expecting increasing interest rates in the near future.

 For this reason, banks are some of the best stocks for inflation as rate hikes are generally in store.
 And what better bank to own than JPMorgan, the largest in the U.S?